galarragas/spray-funnel/README.md

 ## What is it?

-This is a generalisation of the request throttling logic implemented in the Reactive Rest Client project on my GitHub.
+Spray Funnel is a request throttling system for AKKA actors that has been specifically designed to support HttpRequest - HttpReply interactions.
+It can be easily extended to support different protocols but at the moment is tested for HTTP-based interactions.
+It can be seen as an extension of the AKKA Throttler feature (http://doc.akka.io/docs/akka/snapshot/contrib/throttle.html#introduction) supporting Request-Reply patterns in order to provide a slightly wider set of features.
+It allows to limit:

+- The number of request per specified interval
+- Number of parallel active requests
+- Timeout after which an enqueued request has to be discarded
+- Maximum number of messages enqueued after which new incoming messages are discarded until the queue size decreases (limiting spikes)

+It supports throttling of Spray Client code and Spray Server code

+### Spray Client
 The idea is to create a generic mechanism to allow the throttling of all the messages sent and received by a `sendReceive` Spray pipeline.
 The work can be easily generalised for different protocols but at the moment I'm using it with for HTTP requests.

-It allows to limit the output throughput of a Spray client in terms of:

-- Number of request per specified interval
-- Number of parallel request
-- Timeout after which an enqueued request has to be discarded
-- Maximum number of messages enqueued after which new incoming messages are discarded until the queue size decreases (limiting spikes)

 As default uses the HTTP transport but offers the possibility of specifying a custom transport

+When a client request is discarded because of a timeout or because of too many enqueued requests to be served, a notification is sent to the Actor System `eventBus` in the form of a `DiscardedClientRequest` object containing the discarded request and the reason.
+If a request is not served in the specified request timeout an `FailedClientRequest` object is published in the Actor System `eventBus`

+### Spray Server

+Spray Funnel can be used to limit the amount of parallel request and the frequency of request to be served by an HTTP Server Request Handler similarly to the Jetty QoS filter (http://wiki.eclipse.org/Jetty/Reference/QoSFilter).

+All requests not forwarded to the HTTP Server Request Handler because of timeout or queue threshold limit are rejected with an
+`HttpResponse(InternalServerError)`.
+This will prevent the `Timedout` notification from Spray.
+In a similar fashion, all requests not served by the HTTP Server Request Handler within the specified request timeout will be completed with a `HttpResponse(InternalServerError)` response.

 ## Usage

+### Spray Client

 There are two main types of usage of the library: creating a throttling actor during the pipeline definition to wrap the HTTP transport or using AKKA extensions